JKSmirny/Tableau_NYC_CitiBike/README.md

 Interesting that the most early morning bike riders in the early morning rent their bikes monthly.
 Hourly renters do not appear at all until 5:30 am and even then they only account for 5%.

-Question 3a: Is there a difference in the peak hours of bike rental during weekday and weekend?

 Question 3: Is there a difference in the peak hours of bike rental during weekday and weekend?
-Sheet 7A, Sheet 7B,
+Sheet 7A, Sheet 7B, Sheet 9A, Sheet 9B

 Answer 3: The peak hours of bike rental on the wekends are from 2pm to 5 pm (13:30-17:29), while during weekdays the most bikes are picked ap at around 6pm (17:30-18:29).